-But we imagine most homes will have the ‘alcohol cupboard’.
-A space, usually in the kitchen, in which bottles of booze are hidden so as not to attract attention but something that can be flung open when you get home from work or when guests come round that they can treat as an inebriating buffet.
+But most homes just have an ‘alcohol cupboard’.
+A space, usually in the kitchen, in which bottles of booze are hidden so as not to attract attention but can be easily flung open when you get home from work or when guests come round.

-We’re telling you now, it’s time to celebrate your alcohol collection – especially if you have some limited edition or rare bottles of grog – and present it on a drinks trolley.
-Perhaps associated more with homes of yesteryear, drinks trolleys and bar carts are now seeing a resurgence, with several designers and furniture producers putting their stamp on the classical piece of furniture to create something that you will want to show off all year round.
+We’re telling you now, it’s time to celebrate your alcohol collection – especially if you have some limited edition or rare bottles of grog – and present it on a bar cart.
+Perhaps associated more with homes of yesteryear, bar carts are now seeing a resurgence, with several designers and furniture producers putting their stamp on the classical piece of furniture to create something that you will want to show off all year round.

-Naturally, with any piece of furniture, you’ll need to consider the size of your bar cart.
+Naturally, as with any piece of furniture, you’ll need to consider the size when shopping for bar carts.
 Too big and it will end up being in the way, too small and it might not be able to hold enough stuff.
-You’ll also want to consider the space between the shelves (and how many shelves it has, too) as if you can’t stand bottles up on the bottom shelf, for example, because the shelf above inhibits it, you may want to look elsewhere.
+And make sure you go for a bar cart that reflects your tastes and will easily blend with the decor of your home.

-This Trays Trolley, while not advertised specifically as a trolley but more as a piece of furniture for the work space or to keep a room tidy, offers plenty of space to display your bottles of spirits and wine.
-Designed by Italian designer Piero Lissoni (a frequent collaborator of Kartell's) this simple yet stylish trolley is available in glossy black or white and comes on a full set of castors to make wheeling it around the home a breeze.
+Their Trays Trolley, while not advertised specifically as a bar cart but more as a piece of furniture for the workspace or to keep a room tidy, offers plenty of space to display your bottles of spirits and wine.
+Designed by Italian designer Piero Lissoni (a frequent collaborator of Kartell's) this simple yet stylish bar cart is available in glossy black or classic white and comes on a full set of castors to make wheeling it around the home a breeze.

-Take the Trace Drinks Trolley for example.
-Part of Tait's Trace collection of furniture, this trolley exhibits both retro styling (we can see it hosting a plethora of vodka martinis on top) and use of modern materials in the form of stainless steel framing an timber for the large wheels.
-It might not have a barrier to hold items in place, but the lack of gives it a much cleaner look that will complement any indoor or outdoor space you choose.
+Take their Trace Drinks Trolley for example.
+Part of Tait's Trace Collection, this bar cart exhibits both retro styling (we can see it hosting a plethora of vodka martinis on top) and the use of modern materials in the form of stainless steel framing and timber for the large wheels.
+If you’re after a bar cart with a clean look that’s suitable for both indoor and outdoor use, this is one of the best bar carts available.

-The Outdoor Drinks Trolley is a prime example, sporting a wholly minimalist look, complete with a teak-finished handle and two wheels and is made from aluminium, making it perfect for use outside all year round.
-A thoughtfully-designed piece on the top tray will hold four bottles of your finest grog to save them toppling over.
+The Outdoor Drinks Trolley is a prime example, sporting a wholly minimalist look, complete with a teak-finished handle and two wheels.
+Made from aluminium, this bar cart is perfect for use outside all year round; but will also look at home indoors.

 Bent Design Studio

-The Haller Serving Cart takes the fundamental basics of the Haller system – the steel tube framing – and fashions it into an incredibly stylish drinks trolley that will look great in any room.
-Available in a range of colours and finishes, the Haller cart is a design classic that will remain relevant for years to come.
+The Haller Serving Cart takes the fundamental basics of the Haller system – the steel tube framing – and fashions it into an incredibly stylish bar cart that will look great in any room.
+Available in a range of colours and finishes, the Haller bar cart is a design classic that will remain relevant for years to come.

-The 901 Tea Trolley was designed by Alvar himself in 1936, with the same design being retained today.
+The 901 Tea Trolley was designed by Alvar himself in 1936, with the same design being retained by the brand today.
 It's a low table at just 56cm high, but thanks to a lightweight birch construction, it's incredibly easy to move around.
 Alvar took inspiration from both British tea culture when designing the 901, as well as Japanese architecture.
 We feel the large birch wheels give it an extremely unique and cool look; hence its inclusion on our best bar carts guide.

-It also includes this Dayne Bar Cart, which marries together rustic and industrial design influences, with cast iron used throughout for the frame and the wheels, and solid wood used for the shelving.
-It's a simple approach to bar cart design, but one that will complement a variety of rooms.
+Their Dayne Bar Cart, which marries together rustic and industrial design influences, has been made with cast iron (used throughout for the frame and the wheels) and solid wood (used for the shelving).
+It's a simple approach to bar carts design, but one that will complement a variety of rooms.